opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 The VNF Manager
 ---------------

-In order to create a VM for each Service Function, a VNF Manager is needed.
+In order to create a VM for each Service Function, a VNF Manager is recommended.
 The OPNFV SFC project currently uses the Tacker OpenStack project as a VNF Manager.
 Tacker is installed on the controller node and manages VNF life cycle, and coordinates VM creation and SFC configuration with OpenStack and OpenDaylight SFC project.

+It is also possible to run tests without a VNF Manager, steering SFC through networking-sfc project

 Scenario usage overview
 =======================